 There are a ton of electric scooters on the market these days.
-Some of the biggest names in electric scooters are Segway, GoTrax, Razor, Hiboy, and….now Turbo.
-I was aware of Turboant but hadn’t really paid much attention to them.
+Some of the biggest names in electric scooters are Segway, GoTrax, Razor, Hiboy, and….now Turboant.
+I knew of Turboant but hadn’t paid much attention to them.
 That’s until I got my hands on the Turboant M10 Lite.

 This scooter, in my mind, is a game-changing entry-level commuter scooter.
 Why?
 Because it raises the bar of entry-level commuter scooters from GoTrax, Razor, and Segway.